Trump going ahead with taxes on $16B in Chinese imports

 Customs officials will begin collecting the border tax Aug.
 23, the Office of the U.S. Trade Representative said.
 The list is heavy on industrial products such as steam turbines and iron girders.

-The new taxes are in addition to 25 percent tariffs that took effect July 6 on $34 billion in Chinese products.
-China has responded with retaliatory tariffs of its own.

-The administration is preparing tariffs of up to 25 percent on an additional $200 billion in Chinese products.
+And the conflict is likely to escalate: The administration is preparing tariffs of up to 25 percent on an additional $200 billion in Chinese products.
 And President Donald Trump has threatened to impose tariffs on virtually everything China sells to the United States.
 Chinese imports of goods and services into the United States last year amounted to nearly $524 billion.

 The world’s two biggest economies are locked in a trade dispute over Washington’s charges that China uses predatory tactics in a drive to supplant U.S. technological supremacy.
 The alleged tactics include cyber-theft and a requirement that American companies hand over trade secrets in exchange for access to the Chinese market.